 There are six museums located on the Suomenlinna site.
 If you plan to visit several museums during your stay in Finland, there is a Museum Card available for purchase.

-Top things to do at the fortress
+Top things to do at the The historic Suomenlinna fortress, known as the ‘Castle of Finland”.

 - The walking tour along the ‘Blue Route’ is 1.5 km long.
 It starts at the Visitor’s Centre in the stone building with the vaulted tin roof, the Jetty Barracks.
 It was built around 1868 by the Russians.
 The barracks, during peace time could hold 250 soldiers.
 It now serves as the visitor’s centre, cafe, artist gallery and Suomenlinna Brewery and Cafe.